-Figures 2a and 2b plot observed against predicted values for the model discussed above.
-Most of our Eastern European regions cluster around the diagonal of predicted and observed percentages living in stem families, with the exception of the Polish region 1 only.
-Again, the goodness-of-fit of the model is surprising for our Eastern European populations who adhered to a lesser extent to stem family rules.
-All of the eastern Polish regions except for one are dispersed below the prediction line, and the same is true for half of Albanian regions and for Serbia with regards to living in joint families.
+Figure 2A and B plot observed against predicted values for the model discussed above.
+Most of the Eastern European regions cluster around the diagonal of predicted and observed percentages living in stem families, with the exception of the Polish region 1 only.
+Again, the goodness of fit of the model is surprising for these Eastern European populations who adhered to a lesser extent to stem family rules.
+All of the Eastern Polish regions except for one are dispersed below the prediction line, and the same is true for half of Albanian regions and for Serbia with regard to living in joint families.
 For all of them, the predictive power of the model is very weak.
 Five Albanian regions and Polish eastern region 8 are the only ones for which the prediction works quite well.
-The rest of our collection are strongly clustered near the left axis, and display values of joint family co-residence that are much lower than predicted.
+The rest of this collection is strongly clustered near the left axis and displays values of joint-family coresidence, which are much lower than predicted.